DUI Lawyer in Montgomery County, PA

 • Highest BAC: 0.16 or greater BAC

-For those at the highest BAC level, Pennsylvania law provides strict penalties, but also permits offenders to receive treatment, allowing individuals to obtain counseling for their alcohol problem, but still penalizing those who choose to continue to drink and drive.
+For those at the highest BAC level, Pennsylvania law provides strict penalties but also permits offenders to receive treatment, allowing individuals to obtain counseling for their alcohol problem but still penalizing those who choose to continue to drink and drive.
 Drivers under the influence of controlled substances and those who refuse breath or chemical testing are also subject to the highest BAC category penalties.

-Plea Options When Facing DUI Charges
+Do I Have Plea Options When Facing DUI Charges?

 You have four main options available when pleading a DUI charge: